pikers/piker/README.rst

 - 100% decentralized: running your code on your hardware with your broker's data feeds **is the point** (this is not a web-based *I don't know how to run my own system* project).
-- Built on a highly reliable next-gen [actor model](https://github.com/goodboy/tractor) with built in async streaming and scalability protocols allowing us avoid clunky object-oriented-heavy APIs
+- Built on a highly reliable "next-gen" [actor model](https://github.com/goodboy/tractor) with built in async streaming and scalability protocols allowing us to utilize a distributed architecture from the ground up.
+- Privacy: your orders, indicators, algos are all run client side and are shared only with the (groups of) traders you specify.
 - Production grade, highly attractive native UIs that feel and fit like a proper pair of skinny jeans; only meant to be used with a proper tiling window manager (no, we are not ignorant enough to roll our own).